I get weird looks every time I mention mesquite bean syrup. But then, that’s because I don’t live in the Southwest.

 And what are those flavors?
 They are borderline mystical.
 Seriously.

-Mesquite combines hints of malt, mocha, cinnamon and vanilla with a definite woody background.
+Mesquite bean syrup combines hints of malt, mocha, cinnamon and vanilla with a definite woody background.
 It is wonderful stuff you need to taste to fully appreciate.

 And, since mesquite is common-to-invasive wherever it lives, you might as well make use of it, right?